Izabela-L/PR21IL/README.md

 - Valence: A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).

-## Preprocessing and information on the datasets
+## Preprocessing and first look at data

 Before I performed any analysis on the data, I performed a few preprocessing steps.
 First I made sure the dataframes don't contain any NaN values and removed unwanted columns.
 Then I normalized the data by rescaling the values of tempo and loudness using min-max scaler.
 This was done so that all of the continuous audio feature values reside in the same range between 0 and 1.

 The dataset which contains my library is library.csv.
 It contains a total of 2268 tracks from 199 artists.
-The top five most represented artists are The Cure, Lady Gaga, My Chemical Romance, The Used and Bauhaus.
+The top five most represented artists are:

 Artist | # of tracks per artist
 ----------|------------------|